Cataract Treatment

 Cataracts are treated by removing the cloudy lens and replacing it with a plastic one.
 Cataract surgery is the most commonly performed surgery in North America.
 Your preliminary visit will involve a consultation with the surgeon to assess the severity of the cataract.
 If you decide to proceed, there are a number of measurements that are then performed and your surgical date booked.
 Surgery is done on an outpatient basis at a cataract surgical facility used by your ophthalmologist for this purpose.
 It is usually a painless and relatively quick surgical procedure involving eye drops to numb the eye, followed by extraction of the cloudy lens through a small incision in the front window (cornea) of the eye.
 Extraction is performed using a small handheld ultrasonic tool that liquefies your cataract and extracts it through a vacuum.
 This process may also involve use of a laser to help break up the cataract into smaller pieces.
 Once the old lens is extracted, implantation of a new plastic lens is done using a small syringe containing a foldable lens.
 The procedure is usually complete in 15 minutes and you are patched up and sent home.
 You can usually see very well the next day, and are fully healed after a few weeks of eye drops.
 We will generally see you at the 2 week point to ensure things are healing well, and again a month later to assess your vision and the possible need for glasses.

 There are a variety of lens options available for implantation.
-Alberta Health will cover the cost of surgery and a basic implant to correct any nearsightedness or farsightedness, but these lenses do not correct astigmatism.
-If you have astigmatism, you can get the basic lens, but you may still need glasses after surgery to correct the astigmatism for sharp distance vision, and you will likely still need reading glasses.
+Alberta Health will cover the cost of surgery and a basic implant to correct any nearsightedness or farsightedness, but these basic lenses do not correct astigmatism.
+These basic lenses can be chosen to correct either near or far vision, but not both.

-You can opt to pay extra to get the lens implant designed to correct the astigmatism, giving you a high chance to achieve optimal distance vision without glasses.
-You will still likely need glasses for reading.
+You can opt to pay extra to get lens implants designed to correct astigmatism, giving you a high chance to achieve optimal distance or reading vision without glasses.
+You will still likely need glasses for one or the other unless monovision is chosen.

-There are also multifocal lens implants designed to correct both near and far vision.
-Results are variable on these lenses, and some patients notice a loss of clarity at distance and/or increased glare from the optics of these implants.
-Glare from these lenses is impossible to fix without another surgery to extract and re-implant new lenses.
-Some patients are satisfied with the results of these private pay lens implants, but there is no guarantee.
+These lenses are designed to correct both near and far vision, and are also available to correct astigmatism.
+There are many types depending on your visual demands for distance and near.
+Some patients notice a loss of clarity at distance and/or increased glare which is impossible to fix without another surgery to extract and re-implant new lenses.
+Many patients are satisfied with the results of these private pay lens implants, but there is no guarantee.
+Newer “extended depth of focus” implants give much less glare, but are not as good for fine print reading.

 Do Cataracts grow back?